kvjl/mini-walmart/README.md

 ## Why I Built It

-Mostly as a hands-on way to deepen my React fundamentals:
+Mostly as a hands-on way to deepen my React fundamentals and play around with Tailwind:

 - Practicing component composition
 - Rendering lists dynamically